VW picks new development, procurement chiefs for core brand

-BERLIN (Reuters) - Volkswagen (VOWG_p.DE) has announced new heads of development and procurement at its core autos brand as it aims to recover from the diesel emissions scandal.
+BERLIN, Dec 9 (Reuters) - Volkswagen has announced new heads of development and procurement at its core autos brand as it aims to recover from the diesel emissions scandal.

 Frank Welsch, top engineer at Czech carmaker Skoda, will become head of technical development at the VW brand, while Ralf Brandstaetter, a 22-year VW group veteran, will take charge of procurement at VW’s biggest division by sales and revenue, VW said on Wednesday.